 What is a Safety Instrumented Function (SIF)?

-A Safety Instrumented Function (SIF) is a system designed to reduce risks associated with specific hazards by maintaining or restoring a safe process state.
-The primary objectives of SIF include:
+A Safety Instrumented Function (SIF) is a system designed to reduce risks associated with specific hazards by taking an automatic action when required maintaining or restoring a safe process state.
+A number of SIFs may be implemented together in a Safety Instrumented System (SIS), which is the sum of all equipment required to implement the constituent SIFs.

 - Automatically transitioning an industrial process to a safe state when specified unsafe conditions are detected.